 Iohanna Nicenboim is a PhD candidate at the Faculty of Industrial Design Engineering.
-Following a Research through Design process, Iohanna investigates human-AI interactions in the future everyday, by integrating methods from ethnography, more-than-human, and speculative design.
+Her PhD is funded by Microsoft Research Lab, and investigates human-AI interactions in the future everyday, by integrating more-than-human and speculative design.

 Previously Iohanna did research on IoT at TU Delft, and on communities and prototyping at the Design Research Lab and the Hybrid Platform (UDK Berlin).
 She was also a UX manager at Bosch, researching DIY practices.
 As a designer, she created award-winning design fictions, highlighting the ethics of living with smart technologies.
 She is a ThingsCon Fellow, and a recipient of the Internet of Things Awards for Design Fiction in 2015/6.